EstelleKlevenz/docana-emi-25/README.md

 _Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve._

+How do you say it?
+Recent studies in the realm of the political sciences have shown a shift

 A lot is going on on Reddit.
 In numerous subreddits, almost everything is discussed: People look for advice on life choices, shopping suggestions, are eager to understand something, learn something, rant about a thing or look to exchange experiences or discuss a topic.
 You can make Reddit a source for just about anything.
 And it is used that way!
 In a survey conducted 2024 by the Pew Research Center, around a third of the platform's users that participated stated that they regularly use Reddit as a source of information [FOOTNOTE-1].